 Please note that children may be any age, i.e. a 40 year-old child may be living with a 60 year-old parent.
 This variable is considered a cross-sectional variable more so than a longitudinal variable because there are inconsistencies from year to year in children's ages.
-The order in which the children are outlined on the file is from the youngest (most recent child) to the seventh youngest.
+The order in which the children are outlined on the file is from the youngest (first child) to the seventh oldest (seventh child).